Written by Rachael Kraft (Last Updated 3/7/2023)

 These axles are unique because they have rubber cords that cushion the main axle bar and absorb the shock from the road.
 They don’t have any metal-on-metal moving parts, allowing them to last longer than typical horse trailer axles.
 Torflex trailer axles on Double D Trailers make for a smooth, quiet ride.

-While horse trailer axles, tires, and suspension are important, the one factor that most affects your horse trailer’s towing performance is actually the very construction of your horse trailer.
+While horse trailer axles, tires, sway bars for trailers, and suspension are important, the one factor that most affects your horse trailer’s towing performance is actually the very construction of your horse trailer.
 The right quality building materials can make a huge difference between a wobbly, unstable trailer and a smooth-riding quality one.

 And, even more importantly, if your horse trailer is not properly designed, the weight ratio will be skewed, causing trailer sway.
 The weight distribution of your trailer is something that’s very difficult and expensive to fix once you’ve already purchased it.
 That’s why it’s so important to find an expert horse trailer manufacturer that knows how to correctly design and build your horse trailer.